d2ni3l/Project-10/README.md

 #### The movie app

-An application similar that allows you to view and save data of movie and TV series.
+An application that allows you to view and save data of movie and TV series.

 ## Made with React, TailwindCSS and Firebase